I am a great contender for the world as it is—the ill along with the good,

 I leave the reader what the serpent left the woman and the man—

-The taste of the tree of the knowledge of good and evil, never to be erased again.
+The taste of the tree of the knowledge of good and evil,

 How the whirl, the contest, the wrestle of evil with good, the sounding and resounding, keep on!

-All swings around us, there is as much darkness as light,
+All swings around us, there is as much darkness as light.

-O to be relieved of distinctions!
+But O to be relieved of distinctions!

 To divide not the righteous from the unrighteous!